foselab/SIMSPIRE/README.md

-# INSPIRE
+# SIMSPIRE

-INSPIRE is a simulation software for testing mechanical ventilators through the creation of a digital twin for the respiratory system.
+SIMSPIRE is a simulation software for testing mechanical ventilators through the creation of a digital twin for the respiratory system.
 It comes with a Swing interface so that it can be used more easily, but it is also available as a web-app.

 #### Table of contents
 * [Project Overview](#project-overview)